Hulu finally fixed its annoying interface

 After a few years of trying to patch up its interface with small fixes, Hulu is giving it a full-blown reboot.

-The new Hulu design is launching today on Apple TV and some Roku devices, and it brings the app more in line with other streaming services (including Disney+ and ESPN+).
-The main menu is now a vertical stack of tiles, so you can scroll down through recommendations, recently-watched programs, and picks from your watchlist.
+The new Hulu design is launching today on Apple TV and some Roku devices, and it brings the app more in line with other streaming services (including Disney Plus and ESPN Plus).
+The main menu is now a vertical stack of tiles, so you can scroll down through recommendations, recently watched programs, and picks from your watchlist.

-The unwieldy strip of content categories is gone, as is the old interface’s mysterious top shelf icons.
+The unwieldy strip of content categories is gone, as is the old interface’s mysterious top-shelf icons.
 In their place is a single set of tabs for your watchlist, TV shows, and movies—plus tabs for live channels and sports if you’re paying for Hulu’s $55 per month live TV service.
 Everything just looks much simpler now.

 Hulu also says its human curation team is getting more involved with the app’s recommendation system, so you might see editorial suggestions based on your viewing history.
 A curated selection of medical dramas, for instance, might get higher billing in Hulu’s menus for people who already watch those kinds of shows.